kehribar/verilog-osx/Readme.md

 ##Commands

 - Hit `make simulate` to simulate the codebase and run the testbench using Icarus Verilog.
-	- Testbench's output stream ($display, $monitor function outputs and also any error/log messages) directed to $TESTBENCHNAME_log.txt file to make later analysis more convenient.
+	- Testbench's output stream ($display, $monitor function outputs and also any error/log messages) is directed to $TESTBENCHNAME_log.txt file to make later analysis more convenient.

 - Hit `make lint` to trigger linting using Verilator.